transdigiware/blockchain/howto/ibp-console-build-network.md

 1. Navigate to the **Organizations** tab in the left navigation and click **Create MSP definition**.
 2. Enter `Ordering Service MSP` as the organization MSP display name and `osmsp` and as the MSP ID.
 If you want to specify your own MSP ID in this field, make sure to review the instructions in the tool tip.
 3. Under **Root Certificate Authority details**, select the `Ordering Service CA` that we created.
-4. The **Enroll ID** and **Enroll secret** fields below this will auto populate with the enroll ID of your CA admin identity, `admin`, which for security reasons is not recommended.
+4. The **Enroll ID** and **Enroll secret** fields below this might auto populate with the enroll ID of your CA admin identity, `admin`, which for security reasons is not recommended.
 Instead, select the enroll ID that you created for your organization admin from the drop-down list, `OSadmin`, and enter its associated secret, `OSadminpw`.
 Then, give this identity a display name, `Ordering Service MSP Admin `.
-Note: the default display name for this identity is the name of your MSP and the word "admin".
+Note: the default display name for this identity is the name of your MSP and the word "Admin".
 If you select a different name for your MSP, that will be reflected in the default.
 5. Click the **Generate** button to enroll this identity as the admin of your organization and export the identity to the Wallet.
 6. Click **Export** to export the admin certificates to your file system.
 If you change browsers, you will need to import this identity into your console Wallet to be able to administer the ordering service.
 7. Click **Create MSP definition**.